Want to double-check your labels? Get my FREE Easy-Peasy Label Checklist!

 If you have the FDA Lot Certification Numbers for the component certified color additives, you have certainty that you are using only certified colors.
 It’s possible that your supplier purchased the color additive already blended and may not have the information.
 But if your supplier blended the color and can’t (or won’t) give you the certification numbers, be wary.
 They might have used repackaged colors that lost their certification.

-There are 29 color additives are sufficiently safe that they do not require certification by the FDA before they can be used.
+There are 29 color additives that are sufficiently safe that they do not require certification by the FDA before they can be used.
 Some have restrictions on whether they can be used in the eye area, general use (including lips and other body surfaces covered in mucous membrane), or externally only.
-Some may be subject to limitations (for example, henna can only be used on hair on the scalp).
+Some may be subject to limitations; for example, henna can only be used on hair on the scalp.

 These are color additives that are exempt from certification that you may be familiar with: